Bijections for Weyl Chamber walks ending on an axis, using arc diagrams and Schnyder woods: Proof of Theorem : Simple Walks

 By Theorem~\ref{thm:BuCoFuMeMi} (again), the diagram $\pi$ is mapped to an excursion in the octant.
 By Property~\ref{ppt:cddsy}, we know that the intervals of $\pi$ where insertion of open arcs is possible exactly correspond to the visits of the excursion to the $x$-axis.
 We then transfer the weights to the corresponding positions (see Figure~\ref{fig:exOsc}(c) to (d)). \end{proof}

 As a final step, we transform the weighted excursions in the octant into pairs of Dyck paths.
-To do so, we define an intermediary class of walks in the tilted quadrant domain which corresponds to the duplication of the octant $\{(x,y): x\geq y\geq 0\}$ by a symmetry with respect to $y=0$.
+To do so, we define an intermediary class of walks in the tilted quadrant .
+This domain is constituted of two copies of the octant, a positive one $\{(x,y): x\geq y\geq 0\}$, and an upside-down negative one $\{(x,y): x\geq -y\geq 0\}$.